Arseni1919/Building_PyTorch_Learning_Platform/README.md

-# PyTorch Mastery Course: From Beginner to Advanced
+# PyTorch Mastery Course: From Beginner to Advanced (by Claude Code)

 A comprehensive, hands-on PyTorch course that takes you from fundamentals to state-of-the-art techniques through practical coding exercises.
 Learn by building, understanding the "why" behind every concept, and connecting the dots across the deep learning ecosystem.